The World’s Most Dangerous Tourist Destinations

 Cliffs of Moher, Ireland

-With breathtaking views of Aran Islands and Galway Bay, the Cliffs of Moher is one of Ireland’s most popular tourist attractions.
+With breathtaking views of the Aran Islands and Galway Bay, the Cliffs of Moher is one of Ireland’s most popular tourist attractions.
 However, it’s also one of the most dangerous, and one misstep at the edge could result in a 700-foot tumble into the Atlantic.
 The safest way to experience the awe-inspiring beauty of the cliffs is from the official path or one of three viewing platforms.
-Don’t miss these undiscovered gems of Ireland.
+Here are more epic vacation destinations for adrenaline junkies.

 Running of the Bulls, Pamplona, Spain

 Thousands of thrill-seekers make the journey to Pamplona each year to run with the bulls.
-Amazingly, only 15 people have been fatally gored at the Spanish festival since 1924, according to U.S. News & World Report.
+Amazingly, only 16 people have been fatally gored at the Spanish festival since 1910, according to the Running of the Bulls’ site.
 Injuries by goring or being trampled by other runners are more likely but, luckily, still slim.
 To put that into perspective, FiveThirtyEight reports that you have the same chance of having an unproduced screenplay turned into a feature film as getting injured while running with the bulls.

 Mount Everest, Nepal

-Visiting Mount Everest might not be on your bucket list, but the tallest mountain in the world draws attracts nearly 1,200 climbers each year.
+Visiting Mount Everest might not be on your bucket list, but the tallest mountain in the world attracts around 1,200 climbers each year.
 However, only about half ever reach the summit, and a few will die trying, according to the New York Times.
-Six deaths occurred in 2017, bringing the total number of people known to have died on Everest to nearly 300.
+Five deaths occurred in early 2018, bringing the total number of people known to have died on Everest, as of mid-2018, to nearly 300.
 Causes of death on Everest include everything from subfreezing temperatures and the high altitude to falls and other health problems.
-If you want to travel far, check out these remote places on Earth.
+You’re probably better off traveling to these other most remote places on Earth instead.

 Devil’s Pool, Zambia